 He smiles back, “I’m forgetting my manners.
 I’m Joseph Martin, Professor of History at Hood College.
 Please call me Joe.
 Your accent gives away your country of birth.
 How long have you been a student at Frederick High School, how old are you, and how long have you known Meredith, my daughter?”

 I grin at him, and say, “I don’t go to Frederick High School.
 I’m seventeen years old.
 I’ve known Meredith about half an hour.”

 Now he’s very surprised.
 He asks, “Has she told you what the other condition of taking her to the dance is?”

-"Well, actually, Meredith has told me nothing.
+“Well, actually, Meredith has told me nothing.
 She and my number one girlfriend, Lia, had a long talk a little while ago.
-Then Lia told me I was taking Meredith to the dance and I had to come here to formally ask you for permission to do so.
-So here I am, as commanded."
+Then Lia told me I was taking Meredith to the dance, and I had to come here to formally ask you for permission to take her.
+So, here I am, as commanded.”

 He glances at a very red faced Meredith, and starts to laugh.
-After a few minutes he calms down, and asks, "How do you feel about swords?
-Do you know how to use one?"
-Now I know why Kira will be meeting me here, she'll probably bringing my swords to me.
+After a minute, or so, he calms down, and asks, “How do you feel about swords?
+Do you know how to use one?”
+Now I know why Kira will be meeting me here, she’ll probably be bringing my swords here to me.

 “Good, because that’s the last part.
 Being prepared to meet me on the mats with a sword, and having to score two points against me.”

-The staff member showing the girls in changes direction and heads to a table against the wall.
-Tora had carried her sword in a blanket, and she's unwrapping it while she enters the room.
-She now places the blanket on the table and Nadia places my sword case on it.
+The staff member showing the girls in changes direction to head to a table against the wall.
+Tora had carried her sword in a blanket, and she’s unwrapping it while she crosses the room.
+She now places the blanket on the table, and Nadia places my sword case on it.

-Crossing to the table I open the case, remove my katana, take it out of its shirasaya (storage sheath) and hold it out for Joe to look at.
+I cross to the table, open the case, remove my katana, take it out of its shirasaya (storage sheath), and hold it out for Joe to look at.

 The other man walks over while he pulls out a piece of cloth, saying, “Oh, I doubt it’s razor sharp.
 Do you think you can cut this in half?”